aws-observability/terraform-aws-observability-accelerator/docs/workloads/eks.md

 ## Deploy

-Simply this command to deploy the example
+Simply run this command to deploy the example

 ```bash
 terraform apply